tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/application_visual_layout.md

 Widget availability
 Not all profiles contain same widgets, as in the example tabbar is only implemented in mobile.

-Tabbar can be easily used as a page changing widget.
+Tabbar can be easily used as an page changing widget.

 ```mobile
 <div class="ui-page" id="first">